Shark Week: History

+Shark Week originated in an 1987 meeting of Discovery Channel executives, although there are varied and contradicting accounts of the meeting.
+The most repeated accounts all involve executives John Hendricks, Clark Bunting, and Steve Cheskin.
+The three men have on separate occasions each been individually credited with conceiving it.
+Cheskin has said he was the first to mention it involving sharks, a detail both Bunting and Hendricks have corroborated.
 The first Shark Week aired in July 1988, with Caged in Fear as its first show.
 A total of 10 episodes aired.
 Other shows included Sharks: Predators or Prey, The Shark Takes a Siesta, and Sharks of a Different Color.
 Due to the success of the block, Discovery decided to continue it.
 In 2000, Discovery Channel aired Shark Week Uncaged presented by well-known zoologist Nigel Marven as a host.
 Six million 3D Pulfrich glasses were distributed to viewers in North America for an episode featuring an extinct giant shark, which had 3D segments.

 Starting in 2000, programming has been hosted by notable personalities from other Discovery series.
 In 2005, Adam Savage and Jamie Hyneman of MythBusters hosted Shark Week, which premiered with a two-hour MythBusters "Jaws Special".
 In 2006, Mike Rowe of Dirty Jobs hosted Shark Week, and two Dirty Jobs episodes were produced to tie-into the programming, titled "Jobs that Bite" and "Jobs that Bite...Harder".
 That year, a 446 ft inflatable great white shark named Chompie was hung from the Discovery Channel's Silver Spring, Maryland headquarters.

 In 2007, the Discovery Channel celebrated Shark Week's 20th Anniversary hosted by Les Stroud, host of Survivorman.
 The 20th anniversary included the launch of Sharkrunners, a video game that uses GPS data from tagged sharks in the Pacific Ocean.
 The program Ocean of Fear aired on July 29.
 In 2014, Deep Blue, a large great white shark estimated to be twenty feet long was featured in an episode of Shark Week; she was seen traversing the waters off the coast of Guadalupe Island.
 In 2021, the events began streaming on Discovery+ along with its telecasts on the Discovery Channel.